 You don't want them to feel you only want to talk to them when you need something.
 Typically the Director of Advancement will be able to oversee keeping this communication with the donor(s) throughout the school year.

-Vanguard University reminds us just how important donor retention is.
-The university's Giving Microsite does a great job listing out the possibilities their gifts can have on the students, as it relates to retention, to share how these gifts are projected to help the community.
+Emma Willard School reminds us just how important donor retention is for its capital campaign.
+The school's microsite does a great job listing the possibilities their gifts can have on the students, and as it relates to retention, sharing how these gifts are projected to help the community.

-In order to create an effective and influential strategy you should create donor personas.
+Create an effective and influential strategy by building donor personas.
 Personas can be shaped around backgrounds, age, household shared income, giving trends, goals, challenges, and more.
-You can also segment and personalize content to like-minded groups of donors (those who are a similar personae) to make them feel the message sent to them was intentional and not just thrown into a general bucket.
-HPA was able to do this in a unique way for one of their recent #GivingTuesday campaigns using eNotify by sending two segmented emails out - one to those who already donated and others who hadn't yet.
+You can also segment and personalize content to students and their families and like-minded groups of donors (those who are a similar persona) to make them feel the message sent to them was intentional and not just thrown into a general bucket.

-57% of donors that give online watch a video before donating and will give more over time if they can see and hear the end results of their donations.
-If you don't have the resources to create a long, professional video, consider how you can use ephemeral content (short videos) on Instagram, Snapchat and Facebook to share snackable content about the cause to drive the point home quickly.
+Nearly 60 percent of donors who give online watch a video before donating and will give more over time if they can see and hear the results of their donations.
+If you don't have the resources to create a long, professional video, consider how you can use short-form videos on Instagram, TikTok, and Facebook to share brief content about the cause to drive the point home quickly.

 Mobile donations are now another huge advantage for many donors because it's quick, easy, and right at their fingertips.
-In the past year, mobile giving donations also increased by 205%, showing responsive design has helped nearly double giving donations on mobile devices.
+Mobile giving donations have increased by 205%, showing responsive design has helped nearly double giving donations on mobile devices.

 Don't be afraid to get creative with your fundraising campaigns.
-For example, with holidays like Earth Day and Mother's Day coming up before the end of the school year, you can host a flower sale to fundraise money for a specific cause, or your annual fund.
+For example, with holidays like Earth Day and Mother's Day coming up before the end of the academic year, you can host a flower sale to raise money for a specific cause or your annual fund.
 Consider hosting an athletic tournament, game, or race where you can involve as many individuals in your school community as possible.

-Once you have a grasp on how you can strategize your end-of-year planning, you'll realize many of these suggestions to help you meet your end-of-year planning goals can also apply for next school year, just in time for peak giving season in November around Giving Tuesday.
+Once you grasp how you can strategize your end-of-year planning, you'll realize many of these suggestions to help you raise funds and meet your end-of-year planning goals can also apply for next school year, just in time for peak giving season in November around Giving Tuesday.

-Through following through on these donor-centric initiatives, you will start to see more donor relationship cultivation; these donors will feel their gift really has a purpose and will feel part of your school community.
-You'll be able to justify why their gifts matter and build from there.
-Never be afraid to report back, when possible, to continue the conversation with your donors.
-Specifically let them know what their gifts are being used for and how it is making a difference.
+By following through on these donor-centric initiatives, you will see more donor relationship cultivation; these donors will feel their gift has a purpose and will feel part of your school community.
+You can justify why their gifts matter and build from there.
+Never be afraid to report back to continue the conversation with your donors.
+Specifically, let them know what their gifts are being used for and how it is making a difference.